GabMill/midigenerator/README.md

 # Usage
 Midigenerator has two modes - it can create a chord or a scale.
-To create a C major chord for example, the usage would be
+To create a C major chord for example, the usage would be:

 midigenerator c C major